 residential experience available to all freshmen who would like the opportunity

 to live on campus.
-Due to late housing application dates some students may be placed intially in temporary housing prior to receiving a permanent assignment.
-This temporary space is called expanded occupancy (EO) housing.
+While the housing application deadline is May 15, we continue to accept new housing applications for as long as we anticipate space becoming available.
+Students applying for housing past the application deadline will likely be placed initially in temporary housing prior to receiving a permanent assignment.
+This temporary space is called Expanded Occupancy (EO) housing.

 If you are assigned to EO housing, we want you

 to feel comfortable in your temporary assignment and will make every effort to